-- Poor performance in class
+Poor performance in class

-- Failure to monitor waitlist position
+Failure to monitor waitlist position

-- Change of major or program that results in a course no longer being a requirement
+Change of major or program that results in a course no longer being a requirement

-- Failure to attend/participate in class on a regular basis
+Failure to attend/participate in class on a regular basis

-- Failure to abide by withdrawal deadlines
+Failure to abide by withdrawal deadlines

 Retroactive Withdrawal Process

-Speak with your advisor
+Speak with your academic advisor or academic coach

 Write a personal statement

-- Explain in the most specific way possible how the term began, how it progressed and how your circumstances affected your academic performance.
+- Explain in the most specific way possible how the term began, how it progressed, and how your circumstances affected your academic performance.

 Include supporting documentation

-- Date you started seeing the practitioner
+- The date you started seeing the practitioner

 - Description of the issue